cboulanger/bibliograph/readme.md

 - LDAP integration to connect to existing LDAP servers;

-- Formats bibliographic records with various citation styles (APA, Chicago, ...) using CSL templates and the citeproc style processor (http://citationstyles.org);

 - Ability to create and restore snapshot backups of individual databases;

-- Easily extendable with custom plugins.
+- Easily extendable with custom plugins, for example to connect to other bibliographic databases (experimental support for Zotero is available)

+Currently disabled features, can be reimplemented on demand:

+- Formatting of bibliographic records with various citation styles (APA, Chicago, ...) using CSL templates and the citeproc style processor (http://citationstyles.org)

+- Duplicate detection and display

 ## Prerequisites, Installation and Deployment
 See [here](doc/dev/readme.md).